pj66666/RF2o_detailed_comment/README.md

 For full description of the algorithm, please refer to: **Planar Odometry from a Radial Laser Scanner.
 A Range Flow-based Approach.
 ICRA 2016** Available at: http://mapir.isa.uma.es/work/rf2o
 =======
-# RF2o_detailed_comment
-Corresponding code comments for the paper "Planar Odometry from a Radial Laser Scanner.
-A Range Flow-based Approach"
->>>>>>> a6ec65d20284427feefe95aba54eed17e2eadb03